 Phishing Scams Targeting D.C.
-Unemployment Recipients, how to protect yourself
+Unemployment Recipients

 The rise of COVID-19 around the world during the past year has had a disastrous impact on every industry or business imaginable, in both the public and private sectors.
 As a result of quarantine restrictions, social distancing, and mask mandates in the midst of a spreading deadly virus, many American citizens lost their jobs in the process.
 As a result, unemployment throughout America has risen to a level that had not been seen in the country since the Great Depression.
 While this unemployment aid has provided much needed relief to American citizens during hard times, it has also given rise to an alternative problem.

 As the number of unemployment claims throughout the country has risen so steeply in the past year, fraud and cybercrime has risen as well.
 Notably, many residents in the Washington D.C. area have been dealing with phishing scams that are designed to steal personal information from individuals legitimately receiving unemployment benefits.
 By posing as legitimate members of the Department of Employment Services or DOES, these scammers send out fake emails to individuals who have either applied or are receiving unemployment benefits.
 The spread and destruction of COVID-19 on exacerbate the potential damage of these phishing scams, as many people around the country have been struggling to make ends meet and are willing to listen to anyone who is offering assistance.

 How do phishing scams work?